-A through hole is drilled through the workpiece outside the turning center with the Deep drilling axial cycle.
+A hole is to be bored through the workpiece outside the turning center with the Deep drilling axial cycle.
 This machining operation requires a traversable spindle and driven tools.

-The 1st hole dpth P and Hole depth reduct. val IB parameters define the individual passes, and the Minimum hole depth JB parameter limits the hole depth reduction.
+The parameters 1st hole dpth P and Hole depth reduct. val IB define the individual passes, and the Minimum hole depth JB limits the hole depth reduction value.